-KPIs are specific forms of evidence used by the IE program to provide evidence and assess the performance of the program.
-The utilization of KPIs is one of the most important prominent practices that contribute to data driven decision-making and follow-up processes that foster the program continual development efforts.
-The NCAAA has identified eleven KPIs at the program level, all of which are in line with the evolving program accreditation standards.
+KPIs are specific forms of evidence used by the Engineering Management Program to provide evidence and assess the performance of the program.
+The utilization of KPIs is one of the most important prominent practices that contribute to data driven decision-making and follow-up processes that foster the program continuous development efforts.
+The NCAAA has identified 13 KPIs at the program level, all of which are in line with the evolving program accreditation standards.
 These indicators are the minimum to be periodically measured, and the academic program can use additional performance indicators if it believes they are necessary to ensure the quality of the program.
 The KPI measurement cycle is represented in Figure 6.
 The Program KPIs, description, responsibility and method of measuring are illustrated in Table 12.
 It is expected that the program measures the KPIs with benchmarking using appropriate tools, such as (Surveys, Statistical data, etc.).
-The KPIs are categorized into two classes:

-NCAAA Program KPIs: The eleven NCAAA Program KPIs are measured annually using the KPI card.
+NCAAA Program KPIs: The 13 NCAAA Program KPIs are measured annually using the KPI card.
 These eleven KPIs are mandatory to measure for the program to assess their performance.
-These eleven KPIs are illustrated in Table 8.
 The KPI cards can be used as a tool to collect the data in a systematic order.
 A specific KPI card is used for each KPIs.